 2. For Each Specific Task There Is A Specific Person

 And that person is not necessarily you.
 This is the second most popular reason for catastrophic productivity: people won’t delegate.
-By fear of poor results, by ignorance, by another one million reasons.
-The only logical outcome of this approach is that, at some point, you will have so much on your plate, that your plate will collapse.
+By fear of poor results, by ignorance, by millions of other reasons reasons.
+The only logical outcome of this approach is that, at some point, you will have so much on your plate, that your plate will break down.
 Your plate is you, in this case.
 You will collapse at some point.

 Delegating is tricky, I admit.
 There is an art and a science of delegation.
 We wouldn’t have time to cover even one percent of it on such a short blog post, hence the reason for you to get better at it.
 But we may use a rule of thumb: delegation should always occur before the burn out.
 If you start delegating after you’ve been burned out, that’s a sign you’re not yet convinced.
 You’re not proactive.
 You’re doing it simply because you crashed.
 So, be proactive.
 Start to delegate early.
 And do your homework.
 Learn how to properly delegate.